 If your loved one has a recurring condition requiring medical attention such as diabetes or hypertension, his or her illness must be carefully managed.
 It is important to learn as much about the condition as possible.
 You should ask doctor about your loved one’s most recent levels.
 This can help determine whether or not you or a Clearwater caregiver should step in and assist with other responsibilities.

 Sometimes physicians put more emphasis on the problem and not the inconvenience it causes.
 This is understandable because a doctor’s ultimate job is to promote health and save lives.
 However, it is your right to ask about anything that can make your loved one more comfortable.
 For example, a ramp may not correct limited physical mobility, but it can make the home much safer for your loved one.

 Many medical conditions affecting the elderlycan get worse with time.
 Caregivers and family members should be prepared for any reduction of abilities.
 The best way to address this possibility is to ask your loved one’s doctor about any signs on the horizon.
 The doctor can map out possible outcomes.

 Do you worry about your loved one’s ability to remain independent if he or she becomes chronically ill or endures a serious injury?
 If you have found it difficult to take on caregiving responsibilities, Home Care Assistance can help keep your loved one safe.
-Enlisting Tampa respite care can offer you a chance to take a break from caregiving whenever you need it.
+Enlisting Clearwater respite care can offer you a chance to take a break from caregiving whenever you need it.
 The caregivers at Home Care Assistance are available 24/7 to provide your lovedone with transportation, offer medication reminders, and assist with a variety of daily tasks.
 To learn more about our senior care services, call one of our knowledgeable Care Managers today at (727) 330-7862.